 - Opening windows.

-- Contacting your gas company now.
+- Calling your gas company without delay.

 3. Air Conditioner Smells Musty